Linaro/lava-test-plans/README.md

  * *test_timeout*

 When LXC is not in use all *lxc_* timeouts are set to 0. *test_timeout* is defined for each test template. *target_* timeouts can be set separately for each device.

+# CI for docker multiarch builds
+lava-test-plans gets mirrored to gitlab https://gitlab.com/Linaro/lava-test-plans to build multiarch docker containers and publish them to https://hub.docker.com/r/lavasoftware/lava-test-plans, that is why there is a .gitlab-ci.yml in this repository.

+# Repository
+Pull requests are welcome to https://github.com/linaro/lava-test-plans.